gooddata/GoodData-CL/cli-distro/doc/XML.md

 6. `<schemaReference>` - used with CONNECTION_POINT to identify the schema name of the counterpart REFERENCE column.
 When connecting to a date dimension, use the same value as in the `name` parameter of the `LoadDateDimension` command (see also [the CLI commands documentation](http://developer.gooddata.com/gooddata-cl/cli-commands.html#time_dimension_connector_commands)).
 7. `<folder>` allows to specify what folder this column is organized into (on UI level).
 8. `<transformation>` - apply transformation on this column.
 Currently supports:
     * `IDENTITY` -- automatically fills this fields with an MD5 hash of all non-fact fields (attributes, labels etc.) in the current row.
-This column does must not have any representation in the datasource (ie. it's purely generated).
+This column does not have any representation in the datasource (ie. it's purely generated).
 9. `<datetime>` - used in a DATE column to indicate that the date contains time (in the form of `<datetime>true</datetime>`)

 10. `<dataType>` specified type of the column and size allocation.
 Possible values: